eatinghorror/eatinghorror.github.io/source/_posts/2014-03-04-fish-stock.markdown

 - filtered water
 - salt

 Now, all you have to do it throw everything into your favorite slow cooker and turn it on low.
 After about 6-7 hours, you will have extracted all of the fishy goodness.
 Next, pour the stock through a fine strainer or sieve into containers for storage.
 I suggest refrigerating some and freezing some for later.
-About 1-2 cups per day is plenty (depending on if you're currently in a flare).
+About 1 cup per day is plenty if you're trying to maintain health, or 2 cups a day is recommended if you're currently in a flare or otherwise need to give your body some extra help.

 Happy fishing!